Interventional Radiology: Treating Disease From Inside The Body

 Since its origins in the 1960s, interventional radiology (IR) has grown exponentially.
 In recent years, these image-guided, minimally invasive treatments are paying significant dividends to the greater healthcare community and their patients.

-“We want doctors to know they have options,” Dr. Harman adds.
+“We want doctors to know they have options,” Dr. Sabir adds.
 “Options that are just as effective as surgery, but with far less risk to the patient, no hospital stay, a shorter recovery, virtually no scarring and lower overall costs.”

 The education and training required to become an interventional radiologist is among the most comprehensive in medicine.
 After graduating medical school, they must undergo a full residency in diagnostic radiology, followed by another 1-2 years of fellowship training.
 In addition, because new treatments are announced each year, ongoing education is vital to maintaining the required skill level.